A Guide to Managing Your Innovation Portfolio

 Disruption is real and markets are more dynamic than ever.
 Can you keep up?
 And do you know what it takes to lead the pack?

-This blog post will deep dive into the importance of a dual portfolio approach to corporate innovation.
+This blog post will deep dive into the importance of a dual innovation portfolio approach.
 It will show you how to set up and manage an innovation portfolio effectively.

 A company-wide innovation portfolio should monitor and steer all innovation projects, from ideas to implemented initiatives and beyond.
 This demands a dual portfolio strategy.